 1. Regular exercise

 Aim for at least 30 minutes of exercise every day with a variety of activities that you enjoy.
 Examples include strength training, walking, jogging, or swimming.
-Any type of regular aerobic exercise will increases blood flow to the brain and promotes brain health.
+Any type of regular aerobic exercise will increase blood flow to the brain and promote brain health.

 2. Healthy diet